I decided to go to a DR650 rally at Three Step Hideaway in Utah that I saw on the advrider.com forum.

 Had some trouble starting the bike the next morning.
 It was really cold, and when I got to Austin, NV I was shivering.
 Went to a cafe called Toiyabe Cafe.

 This was a long solitary day of riding.
 When I ride for hours with no outside entertainment I tend to get pretty introspective.
 Sometimes my mind will pick a section of a song that I know the lyrics to, and I'll sing that bit of song a hundred times, then I'll do it again in an australian accent, then again in an italian accent, then I'll sing it like I'm disgusted, then I'll sing it like I'm trying not to burst out laughing, and again and agian and again.
-Sometimes 3 hours can pass by in what feels like 15 minutes, and a single song can become half a tank of gas.
+Sometimes 3 hours can pass by in what feels like 15 minutes, or sometimes a single song can become half a tank of gas.

 I started reciting some lines from the movie The Birdcage (1996) and then I started practicing shocked falsetto gasping like Nathan Lane's character.
 I found that if I do it too fast it sounds like a little dog yapping, and if I do it too slow it sounds sexual.
-For some reason I had a particular jet of air pointing right at my mouth that I've never noticed before, and if I opened my mouth then it made a sound like a dentist's suction tool.
+For some reason I had a particular jet of air pointing up into my helmet right at my mouth that I've never noticed before, and if I opened my mouth then it made a sound like a dentist's suction tool.
 Then I found that I could modulate the frequency by changing the size of my mouth cavity and I used that to perform some sound effects: police car, European ambulance, 1950s UFO sound.
 Then I found that the jet stream was able to sort of inflate my bottom lip so it would hang down and flap around.
 I felt like Tony Clifton licking my lips and singing.
 I practiced doing major and minor scales using the dentist suction sound for a while.
 Then I sang some more songs: